 We use 'consider' when we are confident that an intervention will do more good than harm for most patients, and be cost effective, but other options may be similarly cost effective.
 The choice of intervention, and whether or not to have the intervention at all, is more likely to depend on the patient's values and preferences than for a strong recommendation, and so the healthcare professional should spend more time considering and discussing the options with the patient.

-The full guideline, melanoma: assessment and management of melanoma contains details of the methods and evidence used to develop the guideline.
+The full guideline, bladder cancer: diagnosis and management, contains details of the methods and evidence used to develop the guideline.
 It is published by the National Collaborating Centre for Cancer.

 The recommendations from this guideline have been incorporated into a NICE pathway.

 We have produced information for the public about this guideline.

 Implementation tools and resources to help you put the guideline into practice are also available.